Ratatouille (video game)

-Ratatouille is a 2007 platform video game developed by Heavy Iron Studios and published by THQ.
-It is based on the Pixar animation film of same name.
+Ratatouille is a 2007 platform video game based on the Pixar film of the same name, developed by Heavy Iron Studios and published by THQ.
+It mostly serves as a retelling of film's events with platforming sections.
+Several of the voice actors from the film, like Patton Oswalt as Remy, reprised their roles for the game.
+It was released on PlayStation 2, PlayStation 3, PlayStation Portable, Xbox, Xbox 360, Wii, Nintendo GameCube, Nintendo DS, Game Boy Advance, Microsoft Windows, Mac OS X and mobile phones.

+Ratatouille was released for most major platforms at the time in North America on June 26, 2007.
+The game received mixed reviews from critics and sold around 4 million units worldwide.
+The game received an Annie Award for "Best Animated Video Game" at the 35th Annie Awards in 2008.

 Plot

 Similar to the plot of the movie, the game starts in a farm setting.
 Remy goes off with his brother Emile to retrieve apple cores for his father Django.
 On the road trip he is taught the basic skills he will need to know so that he can pass what he will face later on.
 After the tutorial, Remy and Emile grab a cookbook by Remy's idol, the late Auguste Gusteau, so Remy can read it.
 They pull the book out of the window, which results in it shutting, awakening the old lady, who fires at the colony with a shotgun.
 Remy escapes with the book, and the colony escapes on homemade boats.
 Remy ends up taking a wrong turn in the sewers and ends up lost from his family.
 An imaginative vision of Gusteau pops from the book and tells Remy that he could regain one of his lost stars after Anton Ego's bad review.
 Remy agrees and travels under Paris’ streets and ends up at the restaurant.
 However, Remy falls from the window and lands in a pot sink.
 Remy attempts to escape but gets sidetracked by a rancid-smelling soup that was contaminated by the new garbage boy, Linguini.
 Remy makes the soup much better and nearly escapes down a kitchen pipe, which ends up back in the sewers.
 Remy reunites with Django and Emile and tells them that they and the other rats are going to steal dog scraps at the restaurant.
 The plan works successfully, but it results in Linguini chasing Remy when he sees the other rats leaving.
 Linguini crashes into some garbage cans, and the two make a deal to have Remy help Linguini out in the kitchen.
 Remy then leaves down another pipe and meets up with his dad again.